How Do Buddhists Feel About Tattoos?

 Should I Cover My Buddha Tattoo While Traveling In Buddhist Countries?

-Yes, you should definitely cover your Buddha tattoo while traveling in Buddhist countries.
-It is a sign of respect, and will ensure that you don't incur any unnecessary trouble during your stay.
+When visiting Buddhist nations, you should undoubtedly cover your Buddha tattoo.
+It is a gesture of respect and will help to prevent any unwarranted problems during your stay.

 Can A Buddhist Smoke?